abdullahazharkhan/SLOW-NUCES/README.md

 ---
 ### Introducing Character and SLOW-NUCES
 We have a main character, let's call it Junaid.
 Whenever the game window renders Junaid finds himself in the mulitpurpose building's ground alone with you.
-On the ground, we have a futsal court, a badminton court (which are not functional in this version), and ofcourse, the multipurpose building itself.
+On the ground, we have a futsal court, a badminton court (which are not functional in this version), and of course, the multipurpose building itself.

 ![MultipurposeOutside](Images/MultipurposeOutside.PNG)